google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- (35)spinacia oleoracea முளைக்கீரை Skip to main content

 About Spinach:

 Beta carotene helps in reducing oxidative stress of the free radical.
 Thiamine is present in spinach that is absorbed by the body.
-Thiamine helps in the transformation of carbohydrates to energy.
+Thiamine helps in the transformation of carbohydrates into energy.

 Spinach and Vitamins: